seguid/seguid-tcl/README.md

 # SEGUID v2: Checksums for Linear, Circular, Single- and Double-Stranded Biological Sequences

-This is a Tcl implementation of SEGUID v2 together with the original SEGUID algorithm.
+This is a Tool Command Language (Tcl) implementation of SEGUID v2 together with the original SEGUID algorithm.

 ## Examples